cryptpad/cryptpad-api-examples/README.md

     * The "userlist" object contains:
       * The **name** provided to the API for the user
       * A **readOnly** boolean indicated if this API was loaded in view mode or edit mode
-      * If a **jwt** was provided to the API with the user data (config.editorConfig.user), it will also be included in this object

 ### Managing keys